home coming soon for sale sign

 Should I List My Property As a Coming Soon?

 Recently a few MLS’s around Texas (specifically Austin and DFW) have started utilizing a Coming Soon status in the MLS for up to 14 days prior to going Active.
 Essentially, this is meant to be a movie trailer prior to the wide release.
 The intent is to have this be a “view only” listing.
 But things haven’t worked out exactly as planned.
-Some agents utilize the coming soon status as intended while others treat it like a free 2 weeks to show the property without burning any days on market.
+Some agents utilize the Coming Soon status as intended while others treat it like a free 2 weeks to show the property without burning any days on market.
+When a property is listed as Coming Soon, it means that while the property is not available for showings yet, it is in preparation for the market and has a defined status that signifies this transitional phase.
 This can leave sellers, buyers and agents all confused about the status of the property.

 So what is the best use of the coming soon status?
 There is no right answer or one size fits all choice.
 It’s mostly situational and property specific, but here is a pros and cons list to help you work through the decision making process.